 Norman Platnick Award for Taxonomic Research

-The Norman Platnick Award for Taxonomic Research will be for outstanding early career researchers who are members of the American Arachnological Society and who are no more than six years post-PhD.
+The Norman Platnick Award for Taxonomic Research will be for outstanding early career PhD researchers (e.g., pre-tenure academics, postdoctoral researchers, early stage industry researchers).
 (PhD students who have not been awarded their degree will not be considered).

 The award honors the late Dr. Norman Platnick whose prowess and tenacity greatly advanced systematic research into spiders and other arachnids.
 The American Arachnological Society acknowledges the support of Dr. Platnick’s family in making this bequest.